k-t-to/ToxPOD/README.md

 ### Input Data

-Upload data as a tab-delimited text file.
+Select the method for loading data into the model.
+User data can be loaded from file or pasted into the text box.
+Data entries should be delimited by white space (i.e. tabs, spaces).
 The data should contain only two columns ordered as dose and response.
 Doses should **not** be transformed prior to upload.
 The values must be numeric.

 **Example:**